keithkade/keithkade.github.io/_posts/2024-10-23-mothership-one-shot-guide.md

 First of all, some praise for both the Warden's Operations Manual and Another Bug Hunt as a module: Those two pieces of material are what convinced me could run a game after 10 years of only being a player.
 They contain fantastic advice that will give many folks all they need to know to run an awesome session.
 The art, writing, and information layout in this game make the prep work engaging.
 Distress Signals also has a lot going for it as a first-time warden experience: almost no NPCs to manage or role play, ample descriptions of the environment, and a linear objective.

 That being said, as someone who wanted to be ultra-prepared for my first-ever session, I did take some steps to simplify things even more.
-You might find them helpful if even after reading the materials you have some anxiety about how things are going to go.
+You might find them helpful if even after reading the materials you still have some anxiety or unanswered questions.

 ## Pre-scripted pieces